burnedsap/burnedsap.github.io/_posts/2020-08-05-video-game-histories-burned-sky.md

 >
 > **Salil**: _Whatever happened to the other team members?
 I can't seem to find them online._
 >
-> **Alexander** The guys are fine :) As far as I know, Sergey and Eugene did not work on any games after that, except for Treasure Hunter (it was done by me and Eugene) and Burned Sky Shooter (Eugene's mini-project).
+> **Alexander**: The guys are fine :) As far as I know, Sergey and Eugene did not work on any games after that, except for Treasure Hunter (it was done by me and Eugene) and Burned Sky Shooter (Eugene's mini-project).
 They went into business applications development and management.
 >
 > So among us three, I had the most experience in gamedev (still pretty humble though), but finally quit Funlime games in 2007 and switched to web and mobile UI design.